Valliyoorkkavu: Transportation

 Valliyoorkkavu can be accessed from Mananthavady or Kalpetta.
 The Periya ghat road connects Mananthavady to Kannur and Thalassery.
 The Thamarassery ghat road connects Calicut with Kalpetta.
 The Kuttiady ghat road connects Vatakara with Kalpetta and Mananthavady.
 The Palchuram mountain road connects Kannur and Iritty with Mananthavady.
 The road from Nilambur to Ooty also connects Wayanad through the village of Meppadi.

-The nearest railway station is at Mysore 115 km.
+The nearest railway station is at Thalassery 83;km.